ngomebiz/ngomebiz.github.io/index.md

-# NgomeBiz
+# Ngome Biz

-Legal documents for the NgomeBiz mobile application.
+Legal documents for the Ngome Biz mobile application.

 - [Privacy Policy](/privacy)
 - [Terms of Use](/terms)